allenhwkim/angularjs-directives/README.md

 Principles of `ngd`

-  # html first
+1. html-first
-    ## without looking at javascript code, you should be able to understand what's going on.
+   without looking at javascript code, you should be able to understand what's going on.
-  # and, html first
+2. and, html-first
-  # finally, html first
+3. finally, html-first

 For bower users, `bower install ngd`